Onelinerhub/onelinerhub/python-matplotlib/how-to-add-second-y-axis.md

-# How to add second y axis
+# How to add second Y axis

 ```python
 import matplotlib.pyplot as plt